mirfan899/sppas/sppas/doc/05_analyses/53_audioroamer.md

 ### Properties of the audio file

-The main properties of any audio file is displayed.
-SPPAS can open audio files of type:

-1. Waveform Audio File Format (WAVE), a Microsoft and IBM audio file format standard;
-2. Audio Interchange File Format (AIFF), an audio file format standard developped by Apple Inc;
-3. Au file format, a simple audio file format introduced by Sun Microsystems.
+The main properties of any audio file are displayed.
+SPPAS can open audio files of type "Waveform Audio" file format (WAVE), a Microsoft and IBM audio file format standard and "SunAu" file format, an audio file format introduced by Sun Microsystems.
 The following information are extracted or deducted of the header of the audio file: